 Arts Party—Hundreds of college students from across Southern California attend this annual evening of performance, art, music, and after-hours access to the galleries.

 UCLA Art History Graduate Student Symposium—Happening on October 19, 2018.
 At this symposium, emerging scholars across disciplines address the history and aesthetics of public alterations of surfaces, structures, subjects, and systems as they relate to art and art history.

 Learn about upcoming events on our program calendar.

 Graphite is a student arts organization dedicated to producing critical and creative projects in an integrated physical and digital space.
 Graphite staff members produce a printed journal, create digital publications, and plan programs for students and the public.
 Visit the Graphite page for more information.

-Student Educators are paid UCLA students from diverse disciplines who serve as the Hammer Museum’s docent corps.
+Student Educators are paid UCLA students from diverse disciplines who lead tours for all audiences.
 Student Educators participate in mandatory summer training and extensive professional development throughout the year.
-As the main gallery educators, students lead public and private tours, support family programming, and assist with curator walkthroughs.
+As the museum’s core teaching staff, student educators lead public and private tours, support family programming, and assist with curator walk-throughs.
 Student Educators are hired in Spring Quarter for the following academic year.
 Please contact [email protected] for more information.